sarahciston/codingcare/posts/guide.md

  stretch a bit — whether in breadth or depth or both.

 ## 3. We get vulnerable

+>"I do not expect students to take any risks that I would not take, to share in any way that I would not share."
+>>–bell hooks @hooksTeachingTransgressEducation1994

 ### Ask "stupid" questions (there are no stupid questions)